ruyanve/Adventure/README.md

-# The-Built
+# Adventure
 Minecraft Modpack
-Simple, Buildcraft focused 1.7.10 modpack.
+A exploring and adventure focused Minecraft modpack for version 1.11.2.